- Meet the Himba people close to the Angolan border

 After lunch you’ll fly along the coast to Terrace Bay in Skeleton Coast Park.
 The most prominent shipwrecks along this part of the coast are the Montrose and Henrietta.

-Enjoy some time on the roaring dunes, an exhilarating experience and one which you will never forget.
-Chance to see old bleached whale bones scattered along the beach.
-You will then fly to Leylandsdrift Camp in the Hoarusib Valley in the Kunene Region – your camp for the evening.
+Enjoy time on the roaring dunes and see old bleached whale bones scattered along the beach.
+You’ll then fly to Leylandsdrift Camp in the Hoarusib Valley in the Kunene Region – your camp for the evening.

 Enjoy and early morning boat trip on the Kunene River as it flows through scenic desert landscape, observing bird life and crocodiles.
 Birds vary from aquatic species on the perennial waters, to endemic desert varieties and those that inhabit dense riverine vegetation.

 This afternoon you will be be transferred to Serra Cafema Camp where you will spend the next day two nights.
 This camp is located in the Hartmann’s Valley and is one of the most remote camps in southern Africa.
 The peaceful and intimate camp has been inspired by the area’s Himba people with a blend of rustic and luxury elements and located amongst albida trees.

 Accommodation consists of eight riverside wood, canvas and thatched villas on spacious, elevated decks.
 Each tent has an en-suite bathroom, ceiling fan and mosquito nets.
 The main area, comprises indoor and outdoor dining areas, sunken lounge, library, curio shop and swimming pool, all sharing views of the Kunene River.

 Day 5 Day at Leisure in Serra Cafema